 Kolze came to Pacific in 1992 to build the top-25 program he envisioned.
-He accomplished the feat in just his second year as he led Pacific to a .500 finish in 1994, the first since 1990, with a 30-30 overall record and a 14-18 conference mark.
-The Tigers were among the top 25 for most of the 1994 season and again broke into the top 25 in 1996, ranking as high as No. 20 in the NFCA/USA Today Coaches Poll.
+He accomplished this feat in just his second year in Stockton as he led Pacific to a .500 finish (30-30 record) in 1994, the first since 1990, and 14-18 conference mark.
+The Tigers remained among the top-25 for majority of the 1994 season and broke the national rank mark once more during following the 1996 season, finishing as high as No. 20 in the NFCA/USA Today Coaches Poll.
 Pacific made it's first-ever NCAA Regional appearance under Kolze during the 1998 season, as he led the Orange and Black to a 19-10 record earning his first Big West Coach of the Year award.
 The Tigers fell just two victories short of reaching the Women's College World Series that year.

-In 2000, Kolze became the program's career leader for coaching victories, earning his 207th win as the Tigers posted an 11-0 shutout victory at Utah State on April 2.
+-On April 2nd, 2000 Kolze became Pacific's career leader for coaching victories, earning his 207th win with an 11-0 shutout at Utah State.

-Kolze also brought international coaching experience to the Tigers in 2005 after spending the summer as an assistant coach for the US National Elite team that won a silver medal at the Canada Cup.
+Kolze spent the summer of 2005 as as an assistant coach for the US Softball National Elite team which won a silver medal at the Canada Cup.
 Kolze also aided the US National Elite team to a gold medal at the Intercontinental Cup in Spain in July of 2005.

 Kolze is a nationally known clinician, having sat on the legislative committee for the NFCA from 1993-95.
 He served as chair of the NFCA All-America Committee from 1996-99 and was a member of the NCAA Softball Rules Committee from 1996-99.
 In 2004-05, Kolze sat as a member of the NCAA Softball Championship Committee.

-Kolze prepped at nearby Tokay High School in Lodi, Calif.
-Also a Tiger at Tokay, he played baseball and soccer prior to attending San Joaquin Delta College and Cal State Northridge, where he played baseball.
-He was a player/coach for Stockton's Robertson Homes Class "B" men's fastpitch softball team that finished third at the 1989 national tournament.
+Prior to coaching, Kolze played at nearby Tokay High School in Lodi, Calif.
+Also a Tiger at Tokay, he played baseball and soccer prior to attending San Joaquin Delta College.

-Kolze married the former Mari Jo Milano in September of 2003.
+Kolze married Mari Jo Milano in September of 2003.
 The couple have three children; Betsy, Mendy and Beau.